philippinespire/2022_PIRE_omics_workshop/salarias_fasciatus/PSMC/README.md

 cp scripts/dDocentHPC_ODU.sbatch data/mkBAM/test_mapping
 ```

-Copy two of the reference genome files (`denovoSSL.Sfa100k` and `genbank.Sfa100k`) to the appropriate folders.
+Let's try mapping to the filtered version of our shotgun genome with scaffolds >100kb. the Copy this reference genome files (`denovoSSL.Sfa100k`) to the appropriate folder.

 ```
-cp data/reference.denovoSSL.Sfa100k.fasta data/mkBAM/shotgun_100k
+cp data/reference.denovoSSL.Sfa100k.fasta data/mkBAM/test_mapping
-cp data/reference.genbank.Sfa100k.fasta data/mkBAM/genbank_100k
 ```

-In your test_mapping folder you should have: * reads to map (.R1.fq.gz/.R2.fq.gz) * reference genome (renamed scaffolds, with dDocent prefix reference.cutoff1.cutoff2.fasta) * dDocentHPC.bash * config file (currently config.5.cssl) * dDocentHPC_ODU.sbatch
+In your test_mapping folder you should now have all of the files required to perform mapping: * reads to map (.R1.fq.gz/.R2.fq.gz) * reference genome (renamed scaffolds, with dDocent prefix reference.cutoff1.cutoff2.fasta) * dDocentHPC.bash * config file (currently config.5.cssl) * dDocentHPC_ODU.sbatch

 Examine the `config.5.cssl` file - this file contains all of the setting that will be used to run dDocent.
 Most of these you can keep as they are.
 Recall that we used a specific convention to name our reference genome files - specifically the format is `reference.<cutoff1>.<cutoff2>.fasta`, where cutoff1 and cutoff2 refer to descriptive variables used by dDocent.
 We need to edit the config file `config.5.cssl` in each directory to so that dDocent can find the reference.

---> Also, the default alignment score in config.5.cssl is 80, which is different from before and seems high!
-I am changing this to 30.
+The default alignment score in config.5.cssl is 80, which is a bit high - let's also change this to 30.

 Here is an example: